HandsOnDataViz/book/docs/HandsOnDataViz.md

 tool to deal with any spelling issues and properly place all of them on the map.

-1. Go to *File &gt; Download* in CSV format (comma-separated values) to save the data to your local computer.
+1. In the Google Sheet, go to *File &gt; Download* and select Comma-Separated Values (CSV) format to save the data to your local computer.

 2. Download, install, and launch the [free Tableau Public desktop application](https://public.tableau.com/en-us/s/download), available for Mac or Windows.
-It will require you to enter an email address.
+You will need to enter an email address to download the application.

+3. When you open the Tableau Public application, the *Connect* screen will display file formats you can upload on the left-side menu.
-3. In the *Connect* screen, select *Text file*, and upload the military spending CSV data file you downloaded above.
+    Click on the *Text file* format and upload the military spending CSV data file you downloaded above.

 4. In the *Data Source* screen, inspect the dataset, which contains three columns: Country, Most Year Year of the data, and Military